RehabAbdelrahman/RehabAbdelrahman/README.md

 # 👋 Hi, I'm Rehab Abdelrahman!

-**HR Associates | Data Analyst**
+**HR Associates | Junior Data Analyst**

 ---

 ## 🌟 Profile
-💼 A detail-focused Data Analyst with a specialization in HR.
+💼 A detail-focused Junior Data Analyst with a specialization in HR.
 I have strong abilities in collecting, analyzing, and interpreting employee data to support organizations in making data-driven decisions.
 I am passionate about leveraging my analytical, communication, and teamwork skills to drive success. eager to contribute to team success through data-driven insights and decision-making.
 My focus lies in **workforce analytics**, and I am committed to continuous learning and growth in the field of **Human Resources** and **Data Analysis**.

 ---